nialldbarber/ndb/README.md

 - Complete blog page styles

 - Complete blog post page styles

-- Page refresh, go to top of page

 - When you click a page and you're on that page - you'll get a toast message